crazedVic/laratasks/README.md

 knows to look for it
 2. dd() inside an item being processed by the queue worker is displayed inside the terminal
 3. The queue worker may need to be rereun if you change any related code
+4. DON'T make a custom notifications table like I tried, laravel makes one itself